mahmoudshahin-it/KH-LocalEnvironmentPreparation/README.md

 ## Example

 Now let us create a very minimal simple use case for a small company.
 It has the following key tables:
 Departments (id, name).
-Employees (id, firstname, lastname, birthdate, mobile, email, salary, departmentid).
+Employees (id, firstname, lastname, birthdate, mobile, email, salary, departmentid). // one to many relation between employee and department.
 Skills (id, name) // lookup table for list of predefined skills.
 EmployeeSkills (employeeid, skillid) // many to many relation between employee and skills.

+The goal here is to try different type of DB relations when trying the java springboot application & JPA.